aviaryan/BigEval.js/README.md

 * Full BODMAS/PEMDAS support (just like `Eval`).
 * Factorial (!), Power (**), Modulo (%), And (&), Xor (^), Or (|) supported.
 * Support for numbers in scientific notation
 * Support for functions.
-(Big Number library functions, Math library functions, global functions)
+(Math library functions, User functions)
-* Support for CONSTANTS.
-Default constants include PI, E, PI_2 and more.
+* Support for CONSTANTS/variables in expressions.

 ### Using